FormulaMonks/milton/README.markdown

     config.gem "citrusbyte-milton", :source => "http://gems.github.com", :lib => "milton"

-Then run `rake gems:install` to install the gem.

-    $ gem sources -a http://gems.github.com (you only have to do this once)
-    $ sudo gem install citrusbyte-milton
+Then run:

+    $ rake gems:install

 ### Ruby on Rails plugin

     script/plugin install git://github.com/citrusbyte/milton.git

-### Gem

-    gem install citrusbyte-milton --source http://gems.github.com

-You also need to install ImageMagick if you want image resizing.
+You will also need to install ImageMagick to use image resizing.

 Dependencies
 ------------